Study abroad, step by step

 Prepare for your exchange

-Once your exchange request has been approved and a place has been allocated, don't miss the pre-departure information sessions held in March and organised by the International Affairs Division.
+Once your exchange request has been approved and your placement has been secured, please attend the pre-departure information sessions organised by the International Affairs Division.
 Read the advice for students leaving on exchange to find out about all the obligatory formalities, as well as the pages specific to the region you are going to.

 Keep in contact with Sciences Po

-- When you arrive and all throughout your time abroad, keep in touch with the Sciences Po administration.
+- When you arrive and during your stay abroad, please keep in touch with the Sciences Po administration.
 You may also find this Facebook useful.

 - Inform the Sciences Po International Affairs Division that you have arrived and register your foreign contact address and phone number through your Sciences Po online account.